Techniques and interpretation of measurement of the CD4 cell count in HIV-infected patients

 CD4 and CD8 T cells — Human T lymphocytes can be functionally divided into cells that provide help for other immune cells and those that mediate cellular cytotoxicity.
 Helper T lymphocytes express cluster determinant 4 (abbreviated as "CD4") whereas cytotoxic T cells express cluster determinant 8 (abbreviated as "CD8").
 The CD4 and CD8 molecules are members of the immunoglobulin superfamily and mediate adhesion to major histocompatibility complex class II and class I molecules, respectively.
 In addition, CD4 and CD8 amplify stimulatory signals through the T cell receptor [2-4].

 A CD4:CD8 ratio is calculated by dividing the number of CD4+ T cells by the number of CD8+ T cells; this ratio is usually greater than 1 in immunocompetent individuals .
-However, in HIV infection, the CD4:CD8 ratio is less than 1.
+However, in HIV infection, the CD4:CD8 ratio is usually less than 1.
 This reflects increasing numbers of CD8+ T cells and depletion of CD4+ T cells in chronic infection.
 This ratio usually increases with the initiation of antiretroviral therapy (ART) although the CD4:CD8 ratio normalizes in only a minority of patients .

 - Graham NM, Park LP, Piantadosi S, et al. Prognostic value of combined response markers among human immunodeficiency virus-infected persons: possible aid in the decision to change zidovudine monotherapy.
 Clin Infect Dis 1995; 20:352.